JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

   0.115085 seconds (395.11 k allocations: 22.646 MiB)
 ```

-You can see that loading is dramatically faster.
+You can see that the first load is dramatically faster, an effect that is partly but not completely due to reduction in invalidations (reducing invalidations helped by preventing sequential invalidation of the loading code itself as Julia loads the sequence of packages needed for Plots).
+This effect is illustrated clearly by the load of `Example`, which on Julia 1.5 led to another 0.7s worth of recompilation due to invalidations triggered by loading Plots; on Julia's master branch, this cost is gone because Plots does not invalidate the loading code.

+Likewise, the second call to `display(plot(...))` is much faster, because loading SIMD did not extensively invalidate crucial code compiled for plotting.

-Why is usage faster?
+Perhaps the biggest mystery is, why is the first usage faster?
 There likely to be several contributions:

-- improvements in compilation speed on Julia 1.6 (a topic worthy of a separate blog post)
+- improvements in compilation speed on Julia 1.6 (a separate line of work worthy of its own blog post)
-- with less invalidation, some of the code needed for plotting may not need recompilation
+- with less invalidation, some Base code exploited by plotting may not need recompilation
-- with less invalidation, more `precompile` statements deliver value
+- with less invalidation, more `precompile` statements for Plots' own internal methods can be used

-As an example of the latter two, on Julia 1.5 the most expensive call to infer (which you can measure with SnoopCompile's `@snoopi` macro) is `recipe_pipeline!(::Plots.Plot{Plots.GRBackend}, ::Dict{Symbol,Any}, ::Tuple{Array{Float64,1}}))`, which requires nearly 0.4s of inference time.
+As an example of the latter two, on Julia 1.5 the most expensive call to infer during the `display(plot(...))` call (which you can measure with SnoopCompile's `@snoopi` macro) is `recipe_pipeline!(::Plots.Plot{Plots.GRBackend}, ::Dict{Symbol,Any}, ::Tuple{Array{Float64,1}}))`, which by itself requires nearly 0.4s of inference time.
+Plot actually attempts to precompile this statement, but it can't benefit from the result because some of the code that this statement depends on gets invalidated by loading Plots.
-On Julia's master branch, this inference doesn't even need to happen, because the precompiled code is still valid.
+On Julia's master branch, this inference doesn't need to happen because the precompiled code is still valid.

-There's another way to get a more comprehensive look at the state of Julia and the progress since 1.5: since most invalidations come from poorly-inferred code, we can analyze `MethodInstance`s and determine which ones have been inferred for "problematic" signatures (e.g., `==(Int, Any)` when we'd prefer a concrete type for the second argument).
+There's another way to get a more comprehensive look at the state of Julia and the progress since 1.5: since most invalidations come from poorly-inferred code, we can analyze all extant `MethodInstance`s and determine which ones have been inferred for "problematic" signatures (e.g., `isequal(::Int, ::Any)` when we'd prefer a concrete type for the second argument).
 Aside from counting them, it's also worth noting how many *other* `MethodInstance`s depend on these "bad" `MethodInstance`s and would therefore be invalidated if we happened to define the right (or wrong) new method.
 Below is a histogram tallying the number of dependents for each problematic inferred signature, comparing Julia 1.5 (top) with the master branch (bottom):

 ![backedges](/assets/blog/2020-invalidations/invalidation_backedge_analysis.png)

 The very large zero bin for the master branch indicates that many of the problematic signatures on Julia 1.5 do not even appear in `master`'s precompiled code.
-This plot reveals extensive progress, but that tail suggests that the effort is not yet entirely done.
+This plot reveals extensive progress, but that tail suggests that the effort is not yet done.

 ### Outlook for the future